Travel plan: Features

 They can work well as a 'package approach', allowing complementary tools to be implemented in one go, which means effective but unpopular tools (such as parking restrictions) can be introduced alongside popular but expensive tools (like bus subsidies) to deliver the required benefits whilst cancelling out the negative impacts.
 Next, the use of the additional 'agent' such as a workplace, school or even a football club means that travel plans replace the largely negative relationship between local authorities and citizens with a more positive relationship (such as between employer and employee or between school and parent/pupil).
 Finally, the site-specific nature of travel plans means they are developed at the neighbourhood level and focus directly on the transport needs of the users in that local area.

-The concept works by developing balanced packages of user-focused transport tools in a partnership that seeks to provide meaningful benefits to each of the stakeholders involved: improved travel choices to the individuals; cost savings, happier and healthier staff, and better company image to the implementing organisations; additional business opportunities to service providers; and congestion reduction and improved air quality to the government.
+The concept works by developing balanced packages of user-focused transport tools in a partnership that seeks to provide meaningful benefits to each of the stakeholders involved: improved travel choices to the individuals; cost savings, happier and healthier staff, and a better company image to the implementing organisations; additional business opportunities to service providers; and congestion reduction and improved air quality to the government.

 Workplace

 The UK Department for Transport defines workplace travel plans as a package of measures produced by employers to encourage staff to use alternatives to single-occupancy car use.
-The first travel Plans in the UK were adopted in Nottingham by Nottinghamshire County Council in 1995.
+The first travel plans in the UK were adopted in Nottingham by Nottinghamshire County Council in 1995.
 Travel plans are now common in the UK, and are starting to become more common in many places throughout Europe as well as in Australia and New Zealand.

 A workplace can choose to develop a travel plan at any time or may be required to develop a travel plan as a condition of planning consent for an expansion or new development.
 Typical actions in a workplace travel plan include improving facilities for pedestrians and cyclists (showers, lockers and cycle parking), promotion and subsidy of public transport, encouraging carpooling, working from home, and teleconferencing.